saleor/saleor/docs/products.rst

 Product
 -------

 Describes common details of a few *product variants*.
 When the shop displays the category view, items on the list are distinct *products*.
-If the variant has no overriddeen property (example: price), the default value is taken from the *product*.
+If the variant has no overridden property (example: price), the default value is taken from the *product*.

 - available_on
     Until this date the product is not listed in storefront and is unavailable for users.